-DEPENDENT CHILDREN
+DEPENDENT CHILDREN:

-"Dependent children" means those children who are:
+"Dependent children" means those unmarried children who are:

-- under the age of 26, regardless of their place of residence, marital status or student status; or - unmarried children age 26 up to the age of 30, if they are Illinois residents, served as a member of the U.S. Armed Forces (active or reserve), and have received a release or discharge other than dishonorable.
+- under the age of 26, regardless of their place of residence or student status; or - under the age of 30, if they are Illinois residents, served as a member of the U.S.

+Armed Forces (active or reserve), and have received a release or discharge other than dishonorable.
 Submission of proof of military service (U.S. Government Form DD2-14, Certificate of Release or Discharge from Active Duty) is required.